IBC protocols are now submitted through Kuali.

-The University of Massachusetts Amherst (the University) has an Institutional Biosafety Committee (IBC) in compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines, 2002) and in accordance with Biosafety in Microbiological and Biomedical Laboratories (BMBL) 5th Edition, 2007.
+The University of Massachusetts Amherst (the University) has an Institutional Biosafety Committee (IBC) in compliance with the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines, April 2016) and in accordance with Biosafety in Microbiological and Biomedical Laboratories (BMBL) 6th Edition, November 2020.

 The Institutional Biosafety Committee (IBC) is a University-wide review body that provides oversight over University operations and activities of a potentially biologically hazardous nature.
-The IBC reviews and approves research that involves potentially biohazardous materials (plant and animal pathogens, oncogenes, carcinogens, toxins and recombinant DNA), as required by University, State and Federal directives.
-The IBC currently has eleven members and meets at least four times a year.
-Questions as to whether a material is a potential biohazard should be directed to the Biological Safety Officer in Environmental Health and Safety (EHS) at 545-2682.
+The IBC reviews and approves research that involves potentially biohazardous materials (plant and animal pathogens, oncogenes, toxins and recombinant DNA), as required by University, State and Federal directives.

 - Biohazardous Materials in Research and Instruction Policy